-Given the popularity of the first two Managing Big Emotions Printable Posters (you can find poster one here and poster two here), today I have teamed up with the author of Kids Yoga Stories, Giselle Shardlow, to bring you a simple yoga series to use as a calm down activity with your child.
+Given the popularity of the first two Managing Big Emotions Printable Posters (you can find poster one here and poster two here), today I have teamed up with the author of Kids Yoga Stories, Giselle Shardlow, to bring you a simple yoga for kids sequence to use as a calm down activity with your child.
 Be sure to read through Giselle’s suggestions for introducing the series, especially if you have never tried yoga with your child before.

 Imagine that your child has a friend over for a play date.
 They are busy playing together, when suddenly your child’s Lego structure gets knocked down.
 From your child’s facial expression, you see that she is about to explode.
 You catch her eye and give her the signal.
 Then she darts away to her “calm zone,” where you hear her counting down from five, while going through five yoga poses for kids.
 There’s a break of silence, and then after a little bit, your child comes back down to resume play.
 You look at each other and wink.